railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 .. tip:: Subcontracting production

-    You'll see in the chapter, :ref:`ch-mnf`, that it is possible to assign a location to a manufacturing workcenter.
+    You will see in the chapter, :ref:`ch-mnf`, that it is possible to assign a location to a manufacturing workcenter.
     If this location is at a supplier's you must give it an address so that Open ERP can prepare a delivery order